oskhar/domain-driven-laravel/README.md

 -   Want to adopt Domain-Driven Design (DDD) principles.
 -   Are building complex applications requiring clean architecture and maintainability.
 -   Need a scalable solution for managing domain logic, services, and middleware.

+## Managing API Documentation

+When using this project, you have flexibility in how you manage your API documentation.
+If you prefer, you can delete the docs folder entirely.
+Although API documentation files exist there, you’ll find that the `public` folder also contains API documentation, which is automatically served at http://localhost:8000 when you run your Laravel application.

+This means you can focus solely on updating the `public/openapi.yml` file for your API documentation.
+Alternatively, if you prefer working within the docs folder, you can maintain your OpenAPI documentation in `docs/openapi-view/public/openapi.yml`.
+The choice is yours, allowing you to manage your API documentation in the way that best suits your workflow.

 ## Contributing